 With the music production software, you will be able to turn your first ideas into sounds and tracks.
 Then edit and adjust your sound with the necessary audio or midi effects.
 And the last stage with mixing and mastering your tracks into a whole song.

-With the addition of a sound card, also known as an audio interface, you can connect your studio microphone and record live instruments, vocals or anything else you are inspired to add into your songs.
+With the addition of a sound card, also known as an audio interface, you can connect your studio microphone and record live instruments, vocals, or anything else you are inspired to add to your songs.